AndrewBroz/cronli5/README.md

 ## About

-The project name is a reference to the internet term [Explain Like I'm Five (_abbr._ ELI5)][eli5], which is a request for a friendly, simplified, and layman-accessible summary of material that may be hard to understand without some background.
+The project name is a reference to the phrase [Explain Like I'm Five (ELI5)] [eli5], which is used to ask for a friendly, simplified, and layman-accessible summary of material that may be hard to understand without some background.

 `cronli5` was partially inspired by [`prettycron`][prettycron], which itself is based on code from [a gist by dunse][dunse].
-Although prettycron was close to meeting my needs, I wasn't fully satisfied with the output and was limited by the lack of support for extended cron patterns. `cronli5` tries to render as many cron patterns in as direct and idiomatic English as possible.
+Although `prettycron` was close to meeting my needs, I wasn't fully satisfied with the output and was limited by the lack of support for extended cron patterns. `cronli5` tries to render as many cron patterns in as direct and idiomatic English as possible.